davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 As posited above, a thick and relatively cool lithospheric lid inhibited widespread voluminous volcanism in response to asthenospheric upwelling during the opening of the slab window.
-Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid from which the xenoliths were sourced, with an underlying deep slab window [@fig:neogene_sections|c].

 ## Implications of petrologic complexities to thermal state

+Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid from which the xenoliths were sourced with an underlying deep slab window.
 The Crystal Knob xenolith suite shows petrologic variation consistent with reheating from below.
-As discussed in @sec:temperature-significance, the LREE disequilibrium seen in several samples (especially CK-4) could be the signature of a fossil heating event not fully re-equilibrated in LREEs.
-This is underscored by the presence of melt-infiltration textures in sample CK-4.
-The apparent polyphase major-element refertilization in sample CK-6 as well as the apparently re-enriched clinopyroxenes across the sample set attest to the assimilation of varying amounts of material after the initial equilibration of these xenoliths, and re-equilibration of major-element compositions after this event.
+As discussed in @sec:PT-geochemical-variation, the array of increasing depletion with depth in the Crystal Knob sample set does not match simple decompression melting, and sample CK-6 contains polyphase major-element refertilization by fractionated melt presumably generated below its pre-eruptive depth.
+At the same time, low levels of re-enrichment by alkali-basalt-like melt are evident across the sample set.
+Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991].

-The sourcing of the Crystal Knob pipe from relatively deep levels of the mantle lithosphere, the highly fractionated nature of the magma with zoned phenocrysts, and the presence of both dunite cumulates and peridotite xenoliths suggest that the magma was sourced from a complex multi-tiered melt percolation network within the mantle lithosphere at depths >50 km, such as that investigated by @Kelemen2000, which includes fractal scaling of melt migration channels hosting cumulates, which are sometimes re-entrained by small-volume volcanism.
-Such a network is linked to progressive percolation of melt upwards from a deep mantle source.
+The sourcing of the Crystal Knob pipe from relatively deep levels of the mantle lithosphere, the highly fractionated, alkalic magma, and the presence of both dunite cumulates and peridotite xenoliths suggest that the magma was sourced from a complex multi-tiered melt percolation network within the mantle lithosphere at depths >45 km, such as the fractal scaling of melt migration channels investigated by @Kelemen2000.
+These host cumulates which are sometimes re-entrained by small-volume volcanism, during a process of progressive upwards percolation of melt from a deep mantle source.

 A long-duration reservoir of slab window material locally rising through a thick lid of relict mantle lithosphere may explain both mid-Miocene hypabyssal intrusives